-Choose from 3 levels of cover with Australia Post Car Insurance
+Choose from 3 levels of cover with Australia Post Car Insurance.

-Whether you’re a keen driver or you only use your car when it’s absolutely necessary, the importance of having the right car insurance in place should not be underestimated.
-From expensive accidents to the danger of thieves, there’s a whole host of things that can go wrong on the road and leave you in a dire financial situation.
+Whether you’re a keen driver or you only use your car when it’s absolutely necessary, the importance of having the right car insurance policy in place should not be underestimated.
+From expensive accidents to the risk of thieves, there’s a whole host of things that can go wrong on the road and leave you in a dire financial situation.

-Car insurance provides financial protection when you need it most, and Australia Post Car Insurance offers a range of policies to give you the peace of mind you need to drive with confidence.
+Car insurance provides financial protection when you need it most and Australia Post Car Insurance offers a range of policies to give you the peace of mind you need to drive with confidence.
 With insurance underwritten by Auto & General Insurance Company Ltd, Australia Post offers three competitive policies for Australian drivers:

 - Gold Comprehensive